luis-i-benavides/cams-ref-impl-angular/README.md

      ./gradlew idea

 # To Do (in descending priority)
-* Fix client build for production.
-Fix serving fonts to browser.
 * Build with Maven (coexisting with Gradle)
 * Build WAR with Gradle and test deployment to servlet container.
 Consult [this](http://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-gradle-plugin.html) and [this](http://docs.spring.io/spring-boot/docs/current/reference/html/howto-traditional-deployment.html#howto-create-a-deployable-war-file) for details
 * Find out how to move the database configuration in `/cams-ref-impl-angular-server/src/main/resources/application.yml`